Glennpedley/CluelessDevOps/README.md

 README.md (or any other document) that explains the outcome, your steps, and your thought process (oooOooOo Ini MESTI ADA!) <br>
 Start with an empty (or initialized) GitHub repository. (am going to START with empty one) <br>

 Okay, initialized GitHUb means, all the changes from the point I started to make the changes.
 Goodness totally forgot about this.
-All changes made in GitHub and not on local computer.  <br>
+All changes made in GitHub and NOT on local computer.  <br>

 As you implement and make changes, do a commit + push each time (YES, AKU BERJAYA!) <br>
 So how the heck do I initialize from here???
 Dont have, did the local computer and committed the push ONCE, then just did the changes in GitHub instead.
 Where is the "push" button in GitHub by the way?
 Only thing I can find is commit, and to push to main is to do some pull-request, where the "push"? <br> <br>